Wanna See a Good One?

 - You identified a topic.
 It wasn’t well-defined or as sharp as it would need to be to support an academic argument, but it was SOMETHING meaningful that prompted you to begin to explore source material.

 - From here, the process is cumulative and flexible.
 Instead of wasting your time “brainstorming” about your vague notion, you start to read in your area of interest.
 From here, the process is cumulative and flexible.
+And repetitive.
 Instead of wasting your time “brainstorming” about your vague notion, you start to read in your area of interest.
 From here, the process is cumulative and flexible.
+And repetitive.
 Instead of wasting your time “brainstorming” about your vague notion, you start to read in your area of interest.

 - AS YOU GATHER AND INVESTIGATE SOURCES, your vague notion begins to crystallize.
 You start to have ideas, find angles, develop theories, encounter surprising details you can’t wait to share!